-‘GoT’s Emilia Clarke To Star In US Remake Of ‘The Beauty Inside’, Fox 2000 Wins Bidding War For $2M
+‘GoT’s Emilia Clarke To Star In U.S. Remake Of ‘The Beauty Inside,’ Fox 2000 Wins Bidding War For $2M

 “I’ll find you before you find me”

-Fans of both Emilia and the movie itself anticipate how the 30-year-old actress will deliver Yi Soo’s character especially since The Beauty Inside was able to get positive remarks not in only in Korea but in other foreign countries as well.
+Fans of both Emilia and the movie itself anticipate how the 30-year-old actress will deliver Yi Soo’s character, especially since The Beauty Inside was able to get positive remarks not only in Korea but in other foreign countries as well.
 In fact, the movie was released in 11 Asian countries including Japan, Hong Kong, Macau, Taiwan, Singapore, Malaysia, Indonesia, Brunei, and the Philippines.
 The movie was also shown at selected theaters in North America including New York, Chicago, Los Angeles, Washington, D.C., and Toronto.

-Considering Emilia’s outstanding performance as an actress both on TV and movies, portraying her role in The Beauty Inside is definitely something to look forward to.
+Considering Emilia’s outstanding performance as an actress both on TV and in movies, portraying her role in The Beauty Inside is definitely something to look forward to.

 Well a cuppa tea with @baftala leaves me feeling all Rosie… The best crew in the bizzzzzzzzz @kateleemakeup @hairbyadir @petraflannery praise you!????❤️????